Amoghaananthu/Backup-camera/README.md

 ### Overview

-This project simulates a backup camera's view with a dynamic trajectory of rear wheels using a 10-second clip from a phone recording.
+This project simulates a backup camera's view with a dynamic trajectory of rear wheels using a 10-second clip from a recording.
 The simulation involves making assumptions about steering geometry, vehicle dimensions, and overlaying the trajectory on the video.
-The goal is to test the application of knowledge in Advanced Driver Assistance Systems (ADAS) software development and vehicle dynamics while incorporating basic object classification.

 ### Project Structure